jensortenholm/okdlab/README.md

 ### Edit variables

-Again, this repository contains example variable files, one for a three master, three worker node setup (terraform-3workers.yaml), one for a three masters only setup (terraform-onlymasters.yaml) and one for a three master, three worker node setup where the utility node has dnsmasq added to provide DNS and DHCP services for the cluster network (terraform-3workers-dnsmasq.yaml).
+Again, this repository contains example variable files, one for a three master, three worker node setup (terraform-3workers.yaml), one for a three masters only setup (terraform-onlymasters.yaml), one for a singlenode setup (terraform-singlenode.yaml) and one for a three master, three worker node setup where the utility node has dnsmasq added to provide DNS and DHCP services for the cluster network (terraform-3workers-dnsmasq.yaml).

 Copy the file you want to terraform.tfvars and customimze it to your needs, at the very least: